 Not letting ‘good-enough’ be good enough for our customers.

-27. The same product development model is the basis for each new product regardless of regulatory status.
+27. The same product development model is the basis for each new product regardless of species or regulatory status.

 28. Pre-diluted calibrators, color-coded reagents, and user-friendly protocols.